Public Record & Evidence Map – A Whistleblower Led Archive of:

 • A Lifetime Prohibition Order issued by the Michigan Department of Insurance and Financial Services (DIFS Order #06-4287) permanently bars Willis from specified insurance / financial-services activity in that jurisdiction.
 This order remains in force.

 • Court financial ledgers record outstanding restitution obligations originally totalling approximately USD $188,000.
-With statutory interest accruing over more than twenty years, the realistic restitution exposure is now significantly higher (final figure pending FOIA-confirmed calculation).
+With statutory interest accruing over more than twenty years, the realistic restitution exposure is now materially higher; the precise current balance remains subject to custodian confirmation.

-Practical point: taken together, the felony history, lifetime prohibition, unresolved restitution and warrant-related indicators are material facts that any regulator, sponsor, retailer, marketplace, payment partner, investor or compliance team must account for before continuing or entering into association with Chad Eugene Willis or entities he controls.
+Practical point: taken together, the felony history, lifetime prohibition, unresolved restitution indicators, warrant-status indicators and non-disclosure pattern are material facts.
+Any regulator, sponsor, retailer, marketplace, payment partner, investor, journalist or compliance team reviewing Chad Eugene Willis or entities he controls should treat these issues as active due-diligence triggers pending direct agency confirmation.

 Felony Record & Financial-Services Prohibition